ioBroker/ioBroker.sql/README.md

 - **Log unchanged values any**: Write additionally the values every X seconds.
 - **Minimum difference from last value to log**: Minimum interval between two values.
 - **Storage retention**: How long the values will be stored in DB.
-- **Save last previous value**: Active only if "log changes only" is enabled.
-If active, before every value the last non-changed value will be stored in DB.

 ## Changelog